mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 ### 4.5 Scenarios

-We have determined our two most important scenarios for out MVP are:
+We have determined our two most important scenarios for our MVP are:

 - The user is able to view a randomly generated Dungeons and Dragons dungeon map, which is able to be traversed from the start to the end.
   - The map generation will need to be different each time, with no two dungeons the same.